munishaboora/cfg-MunishaKaurBoora-hw-assessment/MunishaKaurBoora_Specialisation_Theory.md

 #### 10. Decorators - A page for useful (or potentially abusive?) decorator ideas.
 What is the return type of the decorator?

+- list 2 good ideas of decorators and 2 bad??